ikostan/domain-check/README.md

 3. Go to test_sendEmail column and change value to "yes".
 4. Go to test_emailAddress and provide your test email account.

+### NOTE: In case you need to debug the script or during script fine-tuning it is recommended to look for output from: ip_list.csv, logging.log (change log level to DEBUG mode).
 ### NOTE: When test_sendEmail is active all email notifications will be sent to test_emailAddress.
 ### NOTE: sendEmail and test_sendEmail will be disabled if you not provided test_emailAddress when test_sendEmail is active.
 ### NOTE: sendEmail and test_sendEmail functions are disabled by default.